Welcome to our site. If you have a listing to add or change, please let us know. We're still updating...

 This walk takes about an hour at a gentle pace but you may want to spend some time at Plantain Loch where there is seating and nice views of the wildlife on the loch.
 Plantain Loch is in what is locally known as the Town Wood and is well used by locals for dog walking, recreation and exercise.
 I recommend doing the walk anti-clockwise as you look at the image as the seating then comes in to play for a rest and maybe some refreshments!
 You should be able to see from the image there are variations of this walk, and in the Town Wood the Forestry Commission has three trails starting from the Town Wood car park.

-heart cleft stane from colliston park ~ 6.3 miles
+Download the GPX file for this walkheart cleft stane from colliston park ~ 6.3 miles

-Having arrived at the Heart Cleft Stane you can retrace your steps or follow the cycle track to the Moyle and back to Dalbeattie from there.
+you can retrace your steps or follow the cycle track to

 moyle hill via heartcleft stane from colliston ~ 7 miles